vascoreves44818/PS_G35_2021/README.md

 - Statistics;
 - Save and load state;

 ## DOCUMENTATION
 The project was developed as a Node.js application, developed in modules then exported to [Electron](https://www.electronjs.org/).

-The main module is the visualization module, where the [**Force Direct Layout file**]() is the file responsible of building the visualization and all the features involved.
+The visualization module is the main module of the application, where the [**Force Direct Layout file**]() is the file responsible of building the visualization and all the features involved.

 ### Data type
 This module receives the information in JSON format with all the information, either from saved datasets or new datasets.
 The JSON object received must contain the ```links``` and ```nodes``` field.